cjwoods89/final_project_ideas/CrowdSourcingCode.md

     media crowd sourcing and mixes in portfolio & project management.
 Users of the app will be able to do any of the following:

         1. Browse and explore projects that need developers.
         2. Add project proposals to solicit for developers.
         3. Build out a profile of projects in which they were involved with.
         4. Help provide new developers build the skills and gain experience required.

     "INSERT APP NAME HERE" helps get things done, builds experience companies want, and builds confidence in the next generation of developers!

+    Forum for mentoring, marketplace for software engineers to hone their skills and gain experience.

 ### 2. Monetization